UnquietBones/getputadventuresweb/README.md

 ## Room-Action Filtering

+The backend of the program has logic focused around the room actions, the front end has the logic focused around the inventory actions (which both behave the same, within context).

 Each action has the possibility to require or forbid a corresponding action from being in the player's inventory.
 When fetching the actions for a room, the query will now check to see that these limitations are met before adding the action to the response list.

 ## Backend Work